Code-Institute-Submissions/stream2_project-1/README.md

 ## Bugs

 ### Existing Bugs
 - The data charts are not responsive to smaller screen sizes.
-I tried to find a way to do this but was unable get it to work at this time.
+I tried to find a way to do this but was unable to get it to work at this time.
 I added a scroll bar so that the user can scroll across to see the hidden part of the charts on smaller screens.
 - In general I am not happy with the design for mobile devices.
 It is not as user friendly at smaller screen sizes